Apr 25, 2024

 • Independent AML audits.
 These allow businesses to detect deficiencies and failures in their AML strategies and correct any problems before regulatory inspections to prevent fines.

 • Transaction monitoring.
-Transaction monitoring is an ongoing security process that helps detect suspicious transactions.
 A reliable Transaction Monitoring software spots unusual patterns and reviews dubious transfers and transactions made in digital or fiat currencies.

 If businesses don’t monitor transactions, they risk money laundering, fraud, and other crimes occurring on their platforms.
 That’s why governments have been tightening their anti-money laundering (AML) regulations, and businesses that fail to comply can face hefty penalties and reputational harm.